f5devcentral/f5-automation-labs/docs/class2/module1/lab3.rst

    |___/\__,_| .__/ \___|_|           |_| |_|\___|\__\___/| .__/|___/
              | |                                          | |
              |_|                                          |_|

    Welcome to the f5-super-netops-container.
 This image has the following services running:

     SSH  tcp/22
     HTTP tcp/80

    To access these services you may need to remap ports on your host to the local container using the command:

     docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base

    From the HOST perspective, this results in:

     localhost:2222 -> f5-super-netops-container:22
-    localho   st:8080 -> f5-super-netops-container:80
+    localhost:8080 -> f5-super-netops-container:80

    You can then connect using the following:

     HTTP: http://localhost:8080
     SSH:  ssh -p 2222 snops@localhost

    Default Credentials:

     snops/default
     root/default

    Go forth and automate!
    [snops@f5-super-netops] [~] $

 Task 2 – Connect via HTTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To connect to the image via HTTP we must use the published port specified in the
 ``docker run`` command.
 To review the command used to start the container was:

-``docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base``
+``docker run -p 8080:80 -p 2222:22 -p 10000:8080 --rm -it -e SNOPS_GH_BRANCH=develop
+f5devcentral/f5-super-netops-container:develop-jenkins``

 This will publish the standard HTTP service on ``TCP/80`` to ``TCP/8080`` on the
 Docker host.
 In the case of the HTTP service the following mapping applies: